pyeventsourcing/eventsourcing/docs/topics/process.rst

 Infrastructure unreliability may cause processing delays, but disorderly environments shouldn't cause disorderly processing results.

-A "process application" is defined here as a :doc:`projection </topics/projections>` into an event sourced :doc:`application </topics/application>`.
-The state that is projected by a process application is the state of the applications that it follows.
-The projection itself is normally defined by the application's policy.
-Then, a system of process applications can be defined by indicating which application each process application follows.
-Such a system can be run in various ways.

-The trick to obtaining a reliable system, and one that can be run in various different ways, is remembering that production is determined by consumption with recording.
-That is to say, if the consumption and the recording are reliable, then the process is bound to be reliable.
-As shown below, the reliability of this library's approach to event processing depends only on counting and the atomicity of database transactions.

-Please note, the continuing existence of committed database records is beyond the scope of this consideration of reliability.

 ..
 (If we can reject the pervasive description of `distributed systems
 .. <https://en.wikipedia.org/wiki/Distributed_computing>`__ as a system of
 .. passing messages, where `message passing means sending messages